We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 Access to your money

-Please note that if your account is Lifetime ISA, any withdrawals within the first 12 months of your first payment into a Lifetime ISA will incur a 25% government withdrawal charge, which means you would get back less than you paid in.
-After that, you can withdraw money to buy your first home, but for any other withdrawals before the age of 60, the government withdrawal charge will apply (unless you are diagnosed with a terminal illness).
+If you have a Lifetime ISA, any withdrawals within the first 12 months of your first payment will incur a 25% government withdrawal charge.
+This means you would get back less than you paid in.